MenyayloSavva/aperture-auto/README.md

 # aperture-auto
-Educational application provides a comprehensive learning experience for mastering the technical aspects of automation
+Educational application.
+Provides a comprehensive learning experience for mastering the technical aspects of automation.